jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 ### Query Execution Statistics page
 Diagnose workload issues by displaying SQL statements that match particular criteria.
-This feature is not available for SQL Server 2000.

 #### Query Execution Statistics grid
 Shows the top query execution statistics according to the criteria you have set.